Redbank Valley

 News and Alerts

 Our annual trail and community clean up will be in late April of each year.
+Help is welcomed all year including by school, scout, business and corporate volunteers.
+For more information visit Facebook or call 724-664-4754.

 The Annual Day of Giving is held in May each year.
 Please watch Facebook for more information.
 Needs continue for maintenance, portojohns and resurfacing.
 Some resurfacing will be done on older sections as soon as materials can be obtained and weather permits.